mahdi-shafiei/STAT-4830/section/4/notes.md

 ### Common Pitfalls in Automatic Differentiation

-While PyTorch's automatic differentiation is powerful, several common mistakes can break gradient computation or lead to unexpected behavior.
-Let's examine these pitfalls and their solutions:
+Several common mistakes can break gradient computation or lead to unexpected behavior.

 #### 1. Breaking the Computational Graph